 Instead of teaching about risk, and how to deal with risk, the firms, and books, look for ways to make you invest with a simple set of rules without explaining the reasons behind the rules.

 Over time, great companies will recover, and the stock market always goes up over time.

 Here is my portfolio in 2022, see how it started dropping in January, and now it’s almost back to the same level.
 I wasn’t sitting idle though as I did add some money, but I have not sold.

 Investing in REITs is not investing in real estate as many would like you to believe.
 You invest in a business that deals with real-estate assets but you have no control over the business decisions and their money management.

 REITs dropped during the pandemic but residential real assets went up.
 So you see, the equity doesn’t always match the asset.

-A bond maintain its value at the end of the term, the bond ETF doesn’t.
+A bond maintains its value at the end of the term, the bond ETF doesn’t.
 Why don’t you just buy bonds yourself?
-Your broker has the ability to let you do that.
+Your broker can let you do that.
 You can build your own laddered bonds.